jchio001/Savory-Backend/ENDPOINT_DOC.md

 [
     {
-        "id": <Integer> The id of the photo "account_id": <Integer> The id of the account that posted it "photo_url": <String> The url of the photo "yelp_id": <String>.
+        "id": <Integer> The id of the photo
+        "user_id": <Integer> The id of the user that posted it "photo_url": <String> The url of the photo "yelp_id": <String>.
 The Yelp id of the restaurant this photo maps to "restaurant_name": <String>.
 The name of the restaurant this photo maps to